 We tested this and found that there weren’t many problems.
 Despite that, we’d still recommend using one of the best VPNs for torrenting instead of proXPN.

 On their front page, proXPN makes some bold claims about defeating governments which are “censoring information in an attempt to keep you in the dark.”

-Simple and easy to use and with a perfectly functional free package, proXPN VPN seems to get a lot right.
-However, when you scratch beneath the surface, problems appear.
-Support is mixed, speeds aren’t amazing, security is patchy, and Netflix isn’t anywhere to be seen.
+Simple and easy to use, proXPN VPN seems to get everything else wrong.
+Support is mixed or no-longer-existent, speeds are average at best, security is patchy, and Netflix isn’t anywhere to be seen.